- What is a CSA?

 What is a CSA?

 CSA Stands for Community Supported Agriculture.
 A CSA is an arrangement between a small farmer and a group of consumers who want fresher, healthier produce.
 Each CSA member buys a "share" before the beginning of the growing season and when the harvest begins the farmer delivers the fresh produce weekly.
+The CSA has a partner relationship with our farmers and we share in the rewards and risks throughout the growing season.

 Think of it like pitching in on a one year lease of a farm, you own a "share" of everything that the farm produces during the growing season, and it is delivered weekly to you.
 The vegetables are picked the day before distribution and are organically and locally grown.
 This insures that CSA members like you receive the fresh, healthy, and sustainable produce.